CraigRodrigues/react-router-exercises/README.md

 * `react-router` (base dependency package, not installed directly)
 * `react-router-dom` (this package is used for web development)
 * `react-router-native` (this package is used for mobile development)

-Note: We won't be installing `react-router` directly.
+* Note: We won't be installing `react-router` directly.
 It will be installed as a dependency of `react-router-dom`.

 ## First

-First, go to to the `src/index.js` file inside of your repo.
+Go to to the `src/index.js` file inside of your repo.
 We are going to wrap the `App` component with a router.
 The code should look like this:

 ```javascript
 import React from 'react';